 Formaldehyde is a big deal in China.
 I’ve found most of my Chinese friends know the word “formaldehyde.”
 But this is not because Chinese people are all science nerds.
-At dinner with Chinese colleagues, my friend David once used the word “carbohydrate” (碳水化合物) and was instantly made fun of for using a “science word” in casual conversation.
+At dinner with Chinese colleagues, my friend David once used the word “carbohydrate” (碳水化合物), His friends instantly made fun of him for using a “science word” in casual conversation.
 Why the double standard?
 Because in China, just like carbs in America, formaldehyde is an everyday health concern.

 What’s the big deal?

 Why formaldehyde is so hard to remove

-Formaldehyde is a tricky problem because – just like all VOCs – it escapes from materials as a gas, and HEPA filters aren’t made to capture gases.
+Formaldehyde is a tricky problem because – just like all VOCs – it escapes from materials as a gas.
+That’s tricky because the most common filters are HEPA filters, but they aren’t made to capture gases.
 I’ve heard companies claim that activated carbon can remove formaldehyde, but I’ve also seen companies selling sprays that claim to clear formaldehyde from your home.
 That sounds a lot like snake oil to me.

 Since there’s a profit motivation for companies to claim they can get rid of formaldehyde, I wanted to empirically test whether carbon actually works.

 In my quest for an answer, the first stumbling block was detecting formaldehyde.
 Many companies on Taobao will sell you a “formaldehyde detector”, but they’re actually general VOC detectors.
 (There are lots of volatile organic compounds; formaldehyde is one type.)
 So even if the machine tells you it’s detecting formaldehyde, you have no way of knowing whether it’s formaldehyde or some other VOC.
 These “formaldehyde” detectors even react to oranges.

-Thus, to be absolutely sure we were detecting formaldehyde, my collaborator Anna bought bottles of liquid formaldehyde–risking our health for science!
+Thus, to be absolutely sure we were detecting formaldehyde, Smart Air co-founder Anna bought bottles of liquid formaldehyde.
+We’re risking our health for science!

 To spread it in the room, we put it in a rice cooker along with 250 ml of water.
 When the rice cooker heats up, it releases formaldehyde as a gas into the air.We ran the cooker in a 4.14m2 porch (volume 10.35m3).